 By fostering this engagement early on, companies can cultivate trust and communication between employees.
 Effective collaboration is a key safety mechanism in the construction industry, and coworkers can warn each other about hazards, remind each other about proper procedures, and provide assistance for tasks as needed.

 Companies should familiarize new hires with their communication channels and procedures early in the onboarding process.
-For example, if the company uses any messaging apps or intercom systems, the new hire should be made aware of these and shown how to use them.
+For example, if the company uses any construction communication software or intercom systems, the new hire should be made aware of these and shown how to use them.

 It is also important to provide new hires with key contacts and where to find them.
 For example, the employee should know who to call about mechanical malfunctions or accidents, as well as how to contact them.
 They shouldn't have to scramble to find this information in the event of an emergency.